Robert Byrd: Background

 Robert Byrd was born on November 20, 1917, as Cornelius Calvin Sale Jr. in North Wilkesboro, North Carolina, to Cornelius Calvin Sale and his wife Ada Mae (Kirby).
-When he was ten months old, his mother died on Armistice Day during the 1918 flu pandemic.
+When he was eleven months old, his mother died on Armistice Day during the 1918 flu pandemic.
 Byrd was the youngest of four and in accordance with his mother's wishes, his father dispersed the children among relatives.
 Calvin Jr. was adopted by his biological father's sister and her husband, Vlurma and Titus Byrd, who changed his name to Robert Carlyle Byrd and raised him in the coal mining region of southern West Virginia, primarily in the coal town of Stotesbury, West Virginia.
 Robert Byrd's biological father Calvin Sale went on to have four more children with his second wife, Ola (Pruitt) Sale.

 Byrd was educated in the public schools of Stotesbury.
 Byrd played the violin at the Mark Twain School orchestra and the bass drum in the Mark Twain High School marching band.
 He was the valedictorian of his 1934 graduating class at Stotesbury's Mark Twain High School.